Robert Serber: Post-war work and personal life

 While he reluctantly signed the loyalty oath stipulated by the Levering Act for Berkeley personnel in 1950, growing antagonism between Oppenheimer and the more conservative Lawrence eventually spurred his departure.
 In 1951, he became a professor of physics at Columbia University at the behest of Manhattan Project colleague I. I. Rabi.
-He served as chair of the department from 1975 until his retirement as professor emeritus in 1978.

-At Columbia, Serber served as doctoral advisor to future Nobelist Leon Cooper.
-He also collaborated with Abraham Pais on meson studies and developed the Serber-Dancoff method, a refined technique for analyzing strong coupling.
-He also consulted numerous labs, businesses, and commissions, including Brookhaven National Laboratory (where he worked one day a week during the academic year and occasional summers for twenty years) and Fermilab, as a specialist in the proton–proton chain reaction and the focusing properties of particle accelerators.
+He regularly visited the Brookhaven National Laboratory in Long Island, New York, and was one of the most influential theorists there.

+Working on quantum field theory during the late 1950s and early 1960s, Serber assisted Murray Gell-Mann in his discovery of quarks by studying the symmetry group SU(3).
 Although largely bereft of any ideology, he refused to join the Defense Department-affiliated JASON consulting group because of his previous clearance issues and opposition to the Vietnam War.

+Serber was one of the speakers at a memorial service for his late friend J. Robert Oppenheimer held in the District of Columbia in the spring of 1967 by the American Physical Society (APS).
+He subsequently served as president of the APS in 1971.
+A year later, Serber was awarded the J. Robert Oppenheimer Memorial Prize in recognition of his many contributions to theoretical physics.
+He became the chairman of the Department of Physics at Columbia University in 1975 and retired three years later.

+Personal life and death

-After being diagnosed with Parkinson's disease, Charlotte Serber suffered from depression and took her own life with an overdose of sleeping pills on May 22, 1967.
-Serber then entered a relationship with Kitty Oppenheimer, who had been widowed in February 1967.
+After being diagnosed with Parkinson's disease, Charlotte Serber suffered from depression and committed suicide in 1967.
+Serber then entered a relationship with Kitty Oppenheimer; they moved in together.
 She talked him into buying a 52 ft yawl, which they sailed from New York to Grenada.
 In 1972, they purchased a 52 ft ketch, with the intention of sailing through the Panama Canal and to Japan via the Galapagos Islands and Tahiti during Serber's sabbatical.
 They set out, but Kitty became ill, and was taken to Gorgas Hospital, where she died of an embolism on October 27, 1972.
 Serber and Toni Oppenheimer scattered her cremains near the Oppenheimers' longtime vacation home in Saint John, U.S. Virgin Islands, which he continued to use.

 Following his retirement, he married Fiona St. Clair, a fabric designer from Saint Thomas, U.S. Virgin Islands, in 1979.
 He adopted her son Zachariah, and they had another son, William, in November 1980.

-He served as president of the American Physical Society in 1971.
-A year later, Serber was awarded the J. Robert Oppenheimer Memorial Prize.

-Serber appears in the Oscar-nominated documentary The Day After Trinity (1980).
+In May 1997, Serber proofread the draft of his autobiography, Peace and War: Reminiscences of a Life on the Frontiers of Science, which was to be published the following year.
 Serber died June 1, 1997, at his home in Manhattan from complications of surgery for brain cancer.
+He was 88 years old.

 In popular culture

+Serber appears in the Oscar-nominated documentary The Day After Trinity (1980).
 He was portrayed by Peter Whiteman in the 1980 BBC series Oppenheimer and by Michael Angarano in Christopher Nolan's 2023 film Oppenheimer.